mgechev/blog.mgechev.com/_drafts/build-learn-your-own-light-lightweight-angularjs.markdown

 ```
 {% endhighlight %}

 What we do in `$new` is to create a new scope, with unique identifier and set its prototype to be the current scope.
 After that we append the newly created scope to the list of child scopes of the current scope.
-In destroy, what we do is to remove the current scope from the list of its parent's children.
+In destroy, we remove the current scope from the list of its parent's children.

 Now lets take a look at the legendary `$digest`: